#1: The Persian

 So Which One?

 Most people choose a cat that fits their lifestyle, personality and goals.
 Some owners prefer cats that don’t mind being left alone or they need a cat that is easy to care for.
 Others look for a pet with certain looks or friendly temperament; an ideal match can make all the difference in how happy you are with your new feline friend.
 Whatever your goal is, consider these important traits when choosing a breed.
-Before you do bring that beautiful cat home, be sure to check out our online pet store filled with litterbox accessories, beds, travel carriers, cat toys, grooming tools and everything else you'll need! --- perfect pet products for your puuurfect cat!
+Before you do bring that beautiful cat home, be sure to check out our online pet store filled with litterbox accessories--- perfect pet products for your puuurfect cat!